swagshaw/WildDESED/README.md

 | ![Morning Routine](./morning.png) | ![Pet Care](./pet.png) |

 ## Dataset Download
-The dataset is available for download here (We will upload it to zenodo after the proceeding).
+The dataset is available for download [here](https://zenodo.org/records/13357912).
 Please ensure to read and comply with the dataset's licensing terms before use.

 ## Citation
 If you use WildDESED dataset in your research, please cite our paper: